Trump, GOP paying consultant dogged by voter fraud charges

 “Lincoln Strategy upholds the strictest anti-fraud standards,” Sproul said.
 “Because of our strict standards, our company immediately refers people to law enforcement and election officials when there is any indication of improper activity.”

-In the 2012 Florida case, three employees of Sproul’s firm pleaded guilty to forging voter registrations, saying their supervisors had demanded it.
+In the 2012 Florida case, three people identified by authorities as employees of Strategic Allied Consulting pleaded guilty to forging voter registrations, saying their supervisors had demanded it.
 But after a two-year investigation, the Florida Department of Law Enforcement said it found no evidence that Sproul’s firm specifically directed its employees to turn in the faked forms.

-Sproul has said the firm employed about 2,000 people.
+Strategic Allied Consulting reportedly employed about 2,000 people in Florida for the 2012 election.
+On Sunday, Sproul sought to clarify that those registering voters for his firm were contract workers, rather than his direct employees.

+“They were all employees of a staffing firm that Strategic contracted with,” Sproul said, though he told AP he could not recall the name of the other company involved.

 A search of online help-wanted ads shows Lincoln Strategy Group is now hiring in North Carolina, Colorado, Missouri and other swing states, offering “Great Pay!” to those available to go door-to-door to canvass voters for conservative causes.